 - Scarecrow: Birds are not big fans of foil, so it makes the perfect bird repellant.
 Cut some pieces of foil and hang them in fruit trees to protect the produce.
 If you feel a little guilty about scaring off the winged creatures, just put a feeder in the garden for them.
 That way, everyone's happy.

-- Speed up ironing: Place a layer of foil on your ironing board under clothes.
+- Speed up ironing: Place a layer of foil under your ironing board cover.
 This makes ironing faster and more efficient.

 2. Glass jars and food tins